 For the purposes of designing and building the HSPnet system, we need to use common terminology in order to ensure we communicate effectively about the workflows to be supported and the system’s required functionality.
-The following terms are therefore proposed for use throughout the project, and others may be developed in the coming months.

 Agency Site: Building or physical site of an agency (St. Paul’s Hospital site, Langara Campus, etc.)